-All adults at St. Patrick’s Catholic Primary Academy have a commitment to the well-being of our children.
+As we aim for each individual to grow in the knowledge and love of Christ, all adults at St. Patrick’s Catholic Primary Academy have a commitment to the well-being of our children.
 We see our school as an inclusive community.
 The development of the whole child is at the heart of our mission as a Catholic school community.

 The spiritual journey our children and adults take, brings with it the responsibility of using our gifts to the full, living side by side with each other as Christ would expect us to, with an understanding of truth, justice and peace.

 There is an ethos of challenge and a sense of purpose in children’s learning coming from high expectations in the learning and teaching throughout the school.
 We welcome a broad and balanced curriculum, and we prepare our children for their role as citizens of the future.

 We have adopted the Jesuit Virtues, following in the example of Pope Francis.
 The Jesuit Virtues are the terms we use to promote character building with our pupils and they form part of our school mission and ethos.